 Hitsville USA: The Motown Museum Tour

-All the big Motown singers recorded here.
-Michael Jackson and the Jackson 5, the Supremes, Stevie Wonder, Smokey Robinson… the history in this small house is remarkable.
 You can stop by and tour the building where it all went down.
-My tour lasted just 15 minutes (the tour has since been extended to 45-60 minutes.)
+My tour was a few years back, and it lasted just 15 minutes (the tour has since been extended to 45-60 minutes.)

 You head upstairs to begin the tour and move past artifacts and photos from the early years.
 Eventually you’re taken downstairs into the carefully-preserved studio, standing in the very spot that all these legendary singers recorded some of the most famous songs in history.